-Eggs: This recipe uses 6 eggs, as the coconut flour absorbs a lot of moisture, which the eggs provide alone with structure.
+Eggs: This recipe uses 6 eggs, as the coconut flour absorbs a lot of moisture, which the eggs provide along with structure.
+Alternatively, if you prefer not to use the egg yolks, you can use 12 egg whites instead of 6 whole eggs.
 I have not made this without eggs, so I don’t know how this bread will turn out with an egg substitute.

 Coconut Oil: If you do not have coconut oil, you can also use other neutral vegetable oils.

 Almond Milk: I like using my 5-minute homemade almond milk, but you can also use other non-dairy milks such as cashew milk, rice milk, oat milk, or soy milk.

 Honey: I used honey to sweeten the bread a little, but you can also use maple syrup or agave nectar if you prefer.
 Alternatively, if you prefer a more savory bread (or bread that’s simply not sweet), you can simply leave out the honey.

 Baking Powder: In this coconut flour quick bread recipe, baking powder is the leavening agent that will help the batter to rise and give it a light, fluffy texture, so make sure you include it.
 If you have Celiac disease or are gluten-intolerant, make sure you use certified gluten-free baking powder.